Comme des Garçons sub-brand Play has released a new series of their popular Converse collaboration. It’s destined to sell out

 Has Comme des Garçons Play co-created another winner?
 The CDG sub-brand—with that unmistakable heart logo, distinguished by a blunt chin—has been a hit since its inception in 2002.
 Their new kicks with Converse (a partnership that has spanned more than a decade) is likely going to be another sell-out at launch—this morning.
 For the latest, Play has worked its cheery logo into the side of the Jack Purcell, as if a pair of Hello Kitty-like mouthlessness is peeping from behind a wall.
 There is that bold line on the mid-sole that seems to underscore its sneaky appearance.
 The current iteration seems to us, the most fun since the born-in-Poland logo debuted on the 86-year-old Jack Purcell in 2011.
 Yep, a neat ten years ago.

-CDG die-hard fans have generally ignored the “entry-level” Play, which to some is disagreeably commercial (there are even clothes for kids!).
+CDG die-hard fans have generally ignored the “entry-level” Play, which to some is disagreeably commercial (there are even clothes for kids!), and usually not adopted by those who could pull CDG off with panache.
 The Play line has not changed much within its various product categories, T-shirts being perennial best-sellers.
 But the Converse kicks have the rare quality of being both cute and cool at the same time.
 In 2019, Sneaker Freaker magazine calls the Chuck Taylor version “the decade’s most influential sneaker”.
 Despite its obvious charm, the sneakers, also seen in the Chuck 70, have been resisted by some sneaker fans, such as SOTD contributor Shu Xie, who told us that she has not bought a pair for herself because the plain canvas sneakers “are reminiscent of school.”
 In addition, “most versions are in white (or off-white), which say to me, ‘nurse’!”

 That would not be the reaction with the current release.
 The base colour of the still-cotton canvas kicks is now grey, a perfect tone and density for those find white too ‘nurse-y’ and black too harsh.
 The logos—three altogether (two on each side and one, dissected, on the back)—are big and bold, and available in black or the OG red.
 In addition, the silhouette of the Jack Purcell is closer to smart than anything by Vans, and far more flattering for feet than anything by Yeezy.
 To quote a particular cyborg, resistance, this time, is possibly futile.